-- the date you choose to cease to contribute by giving at least one month's notice to the Trustee; - the date that you reach the age of 75; or - the date on which you leave Pensionable Service.
+- the date you choose to cease to contribute; - the date that you reach the age of 75; or - the date on which you leave Pensionable Service.

-Your benefits will be calculated in exactly the same way as at Normal Retirement Date when you choose to take them, but based on your Final Pensionable Pay and Pensionable Service on the date you cease to contribute.
+Your benefits will be calculated in exactly the same way as at Normal Retirement Date when you choose to take them, but based on your Final Pensionable Salary and Pensionable Service on the date you cease to contribute.

-If you elect to cease to contribute to the Plan before you cease being in Service then you may choose either to receive your benefits at the date you cease to contribute or at some later date (being not later than the date you leave Service).
+If you elect to cease to contribute to the Plan before you cease being in Service then you may choose either to receive your benefits at the date you cease to contribute or at some later date (being not later than the date you leave service).